 Michael McFadyen's Scuba Diving - Philippines General

 Unfortunately, the Philippines has a somewhat poor reputation with most Australians due to the rather unsavoury activities of some Australian males who visit this country for what can often be described as less than noble causes.
 This reputation can tend to cause any males who visit the Philippines, especially if they are single like me, to receive many adverse comments from people, even if they are only made in jest.
-I cannot count the number of times over the weeks leading up to my trip to the Philippines I was asked if I was going to "get a wife".
+I cannot count the number of times over the weeks leading up to my trip to the Philippines in the 1990s I was asked if I was going to "get a wife".

 This adverse notoriety is, to be honest, fair in respects of the larger cities such as Manila and Cebu City.
 The hundreds of "girly bars" are really low degrading (yes, I did go to one and I felt quite down after experiencing it).
 At the same time, I experienced excellent bars and restaurants, even in the middle of Manila and Cebu City, including Studebakers and the Harborside Restaurant.